Istanbul Process

-Goals of the Process
+Goals of the process

-The Heart of Asia – Istanbul Process aims at promoting and strengthening peace, security, stability and prosperity in Afghanistan and in the region through confidence building and enhancing regional cooperation among 15 countries of the Heart of Asia Region.
+The Heart of Asia – Istanbul Process aimed at promoting and strengthening peace, security, stability and prosperity in Afghanistan and in the region through confidence building and enhancing regional cooperation among 15 countries of the heart of Asia region.

-The HoA-IP has become one of the most interactive voluntary state-groupings in the HoA Region.
-It brings Afghanistan's immediate and extended neighbors as well as international supporters together through the following focus areas:
+The HoA-IP became one of the most interactive voluntary state-groupings in the HoA region.
+It brought Afghanistan's immediate and extended neighbors as well as international supporters together through the following focus areas: